Last change: September 22, 2019

-Number of Words: 1150
+Number of words: 1653

-Have you ever came across the story telling you about vast riches, hidden somewhere deep, or beneath, or both.
+Have you ever come across the story about vast riches, hidden somewhere deep, or beneath, or both.
 Have you ever wondered how your life would, or could have been, if you had more money?
 Even if you are already rich.
 Would be different, right?
 Have you ever wondered how it would be, if everyone had more money?
 How do you think that would turn out?

 Everything has a finite amount.
-Too much of something lowers its value – this includes the money itself.
-The problem however, was never about money or paper money.
+Too much of something lowers its value, this includes the money itself.
+The problem, however, was never about money or paper money.
 If anything, too much money, or large denominations - many zeroes on each paper, means big problems for anyone not holding some sort of an alternative.

 When interest rates go down → supply of money increases → demand for goods increases → prices inflate.
-When interest rates go up → supply of money decreases → demanded for goods decreases → prices deflate.
+When interest rates go up → supply of money decreases → demand for goods decreases → prices deflate.

-overabundance → less profit → cutting production → layoffs → people have less money → less shopping → decrease in demand → more overabundance → even less profit → cutting production more → even more layoffs
+Overabundance → less profit → cutting production → layoffs → people have less money → less shopping → decrease in demand → more overabundance → even less profit → cutting production more → even more layoffs

 Economists want inflation.
 About 3% a year is fine with them.
 Inflation → prices go up.
-The system does not like you saving money.
+The System does not like you saving money.
 Those who save get punished by inflation.
-The system likes you to borrow money.
+The System likes you to borrow money.

-There is an increase in demand, millionaires all around, as far as the eye can see.
+The demand for housing increases due to millionaires all around, as far as the eye can see.
 Has the supply of housing increased to match the demand?
 No, it has not.
 Will it?
 Hardly.
 So then what?
-So then the price of real estate is proportionally increased to match the new demand.
-A house which used to cost 100 thousand money units now costs in millions of money units, which makes everyone just as rich as before.
+So then the price of the real estate is proportionally increased to match the new demand.
+A house which used to cost 100 thousand money units is then valued in millions of money units, which makes everyone just as rich as before.

 The supply of goods is finite.
 There are limits to how much of something can be produced.
 A lot of these limits are intentional in order to preserve the price.
 As long as people need it they will buy it.
 Even if it means taking a 30 year loan.